-John Adler, MD, Professor of Neurosurgery, Stanford University; Editor-in-Chief, Cureus, has published a new editorial on the changes that are coming to peer reviewed scientific publications.
+John Adler, MD, Professor of Neurosurgery, Stanford University; Editor-in-Chief, Curēus, has published a new editorial on the variety of issues associated with the centuries-old industry of peer reviewed scientific publication.

 In today’s internet age, can the status quo peer review system provide value to our society – or is there a better way for “establishing scientific validity” and dissemination of knowledge?